Jobs with FSU Sustainable Campus

 • Manage all communication with volunteers and relevant campus partners

-• Coordinate G4 activities at all home football games and select basketball games
+• Coordinate G4 activities at all home football games and select basketball games, including tabling, gathering supplies, and educating others about recycling

-• Coordinate CWS audits, education, and program maintenance
+• Coordinate audits, educational opportunities, meetings, and program maintenance

 • Support campus sustainability efforts though office-wide initiatives and education